ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 1.5.4 ***
+- FIX: Fixed missing memory recovery on reference release in chRegNextThread() (bug 2971878).
 - FIX: Fixed wrong thread state macro in STM32/spi_lld.c (bug 2968142).
+- NEW: The port layer now can "capture" the implementation of individual scheduler API functions in order to provide architecture-optimized versions.
+This is done because further scheduler optimizations are becoming increasingly pointless without considering architecture and compiler related constraints.
 - NEW: Added support for the STM8 large memory model to the STM8 port.
 Now the assembler port code is totally inlined and the chcoreasm.asm file has been removed.